alejoceballos/dumb-keyboard/README.md

 ✖ 1 problem (1 error, 0 warnings)
 ```
 Using `eval` is a bad practice!
 I'll have to find another way to perform my calculation.

+#### Separating Business and Presentation
+I need a more sophisticated way to make my calculations.
+But of course this may be improved as my calculator machine
+becomes more complex, and I don't want to keep mixing my mathematical solutions with my visual components, so let me
+apply some separation of concerns.

 **To Be Continued**